Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 # Tabs{.tabset}

+## Revision v1.02
+- Update the power and stepper driver circuitry to allow VIN of up to 48V
+- Due to the change in the onboard power supply circuitry the 5V supply available for external devices is now 1A -
 ## Revision v1.01a
 - DNP the jumpers for 5V power between the Duet and the SBC.
 A more modern SBC (e.g. RPi 4) needs too much 5V power, especially with a screen, to make it sensible to supply from the Duet.
 Similarily the spare 5V power budget on the SBC may not be sufficient for the Duet.
 In addition some SBCs require >5V on the 5V rail to not give a under voltage warning.
 - Minor component changes that do not impact functionality.